UNITED STATES SENTENCING COMMISSION

 AGENCY: United States Sentencing Commission.

 ACTION: Notice of final priorities.

-SUMMARY: In June 2003, the Commission published a notice of possible policy priorities for the amendment cycle ending May 1, 2004.
-See 68 FR 39173 (July 1, 2003).
-After reviewing public comment received pursuant to this notice, the Commission has identified its policy priorities for the upcoming amendment cycle.
-The Commission hereby gives notice of these policy priorities.
+SUMMARY: In June 2004, the Commission published a notice of possible policy priorities for the amendment cycle ending May 1, 2005.
+See 69 FR 36148 (June 28, 2004).
+After reviewing public comment received pursuant to the notice of proposed priorities, the Commission has identified its policy priorities for the upcoming amendment cycle and hereby gives notice of these policy priorities.

 FOR FURTHER INFORMATION CONTACT: Michael Courlander, Public Affairs Officer, Telephone: (202) 502-4590.

 SUPPLEMENTARY INFORMATION: The United States Sentencing Commission, an independent commission in the judicial branch of the United States Government, is authorized by 28 U.S.C. § 994(a) to promulgate sentencing guidelines and policy statements for federal courts.
 Section 994 also directs the Commission periodically to review and revise promulgated guidelines and authorizes it to submit guideline amendments to Congress not later than the first day of May each year.
 See 28 U.S.C. § 994(o), (p).